MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_09.png "Interactive dragging of objects")

-Change width, height, and depth of the three cubes so that each of them represents one plane.
+Change width, height, and depth of the three cubes, so that each of them represents one plane.
 The values need to be set to (0, 2, 2), (2, 0, 2), and (2, 2, 0).

 As a next step, we like to make sure that all planes always intersect the object, even though the object is moved.
 To do this, we need to synchronize the field *Translation* of all `SoMIDraggerContainer` modules and the module `WEMModify`.
 Draw parameter connections from one *Translation* field to the next, as shown below.